UK Tax Residence – Planning Opportunities, Case Studies and How to Get it Right

 A Planning Example

-Mr and Mrs Taxpayer spend between 125 and 140 days per year in the UK and have done so for 14 years (all of which they have been UK tax resident).
-While in the UK they stay in an apartment they own in London.
-For the rest of the year they mainly live in Spain.
-They are non-doms for UK tax purposes.
-They do not have children.
+Mr and Mrs Taxpayer spend between 125 and 140 days per year in the UK and have done so for the past years (all of which they have been UK tax resident).
+While they are in the UK, they stay in an apartment they own in London.
+For the remainder of the year, they primarily live in Spain.

-Mrs Taxpayer is a consultant and spends the equivalent of one day per week (i.e. 52 working days) providing consultancy services to UK based clients while they are in the UK.
+Mrs Taxpayer is a consultant and, while in the UK, spends the equivalent of 1 day per week (i.e. 52 working days per year) providing consultancy services to UK based clients.

 UK tax residency considerations will take into account the following factors: